abhi2596/SetOpDSL/README.md

 ## Using IntelliJ
   -Must have IntelliJ installed.
   -Must have Java 17 installed and active in IntelliJ.
-  -Must install Scala SDK and sbt plugins in IintelliJ.
+  -Must install Scala SDK and sbt plugins in IntelliJ.
   - Open the files using IntelliJ Idea or one other IDEA the source file contains a main folder which has the code and to test there is a test folder which contains the test cases on which these code is tested

 ## Using Command Line: